 The Uitsmijter installation will set up a 🔗 Redis database to store refresh tokens.

-Attention: after changing the redis password you have to roll out redis again and restart the services.
-We recommend to generate a random password at the first installation and keep it secret for the implementation.
-To roll the secret you may want to come back later and 🔗 read this article.
+Attention: after changing the Redis password, you must roll out Redis again and restart the services.
+We recommend generating a random password at the first installation and keeping it secret during implementation.
+To rotate the secret, you may want to return later and 🔗 read this article.

 You can list all available storage classes with kubectl: